Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Introduction

-We first note that when $m=1$, Kato \cite{K} have showed the absence of positive eigenvalues for $H=-\Delta+V$ with the decay potentials $V=o(\<x\>^{-1})$ as $|x|\rightarrow\infty$.
-However, for $m\ge2$, the higher-order Schr\"odinger operators $H=(-\Delta)^m+V$ may have discrete eigenvalues embedding in positive real line even for a $C_0^\infty(\R^n)$-potential $V$ (see e.g. Remark \ref{remark 3.1} below on the construction of counter-examples).
-These facts firmly reflect that the decay and regularity of potentials can not always prevent from the appearance of positive eigenvalues in the higher-order cases.
-On the other hand, it has been known from Feng et al. \cite{FSWY} that if a bounded potential satisfies the repulsive condition (i.e. $(x\cdot\nabla)V\le 0$), then $H=(-\Delta)^m+V$ for each $m\ge 1$ always have no any eigenvalues.
-The result should be useful to further study higher-order dispersive problems.
-Moreover, as for this and other assumptions given in Theorem \ref{Kato-smoothing} above, one may find more comments in Subsection \ref{fur-remark} and Remark \ref{remark 3.1} below.
+\item We first note that for \( m = 1 \), Kato \cite{K} showed the absence of positive eigenvalues for the operator \( H = -\Delta + V \) with potentials decaying as \( V = o(\langle x \rangle^{-1}) \) as \( |x| \to \infty \).
+However, for \( m \geq 2 \), the higher-order Schr\"odinger operators \( H = (-\Delta)^m + V \) may have discrete eigenvalues embedded in the positive real line, even for smooth potentials \( V \in C_0^\infty(\mathbb{R}^n) \) (see, e.g., Remark \ref{remark 3.1} below for the construction of counterexamples).
+This observation demonstrates that the decay and regularity of potentials do not always prevent the appearance of positive eigenvalues in higher-order cases.

+On the other hand, it is known from the work of Feng et al. \cite{FSWY} that if a bounded potential satisfies the repulsive condition (i.e., \( (x \cdot \nabla)V \leq 0 \)), then for each \( m \geq 1 \), the operator \( H = (-\Delta)^m + V \) has no eigenvalues.
+This result is particularly useful for further studies of higher-order dispersive problems.
+Additionally, for this and other assumptions given in Theorem \ref{Kato-smoothing}, more detailed comments can be found in Subsection \ref{fur-remark} and Remark \ref{remark 3.1} below.

-Here and in the sequel, we would like to give more remarks on Kato smoothing estimates above.
-Note that, when $V=0$ (i.e. $H=(-\Delta)^m$), local smoothing estimates like \eqref{eq1.4}, originally traced back to Kato \cite{Ka} for KdV equations, were first proved by Constantin and Saut \cite{Con-Saut1} for general dispersive equations, and further studied by many other authors, e.g. See Ben-Artizi and Devinatz \cite{Ben-Dev}, Kenig-Ponce-Vega \cite{KPV}.
-Global-in-time smoothing estimates \eqref{eq1.1} and \eqref{eq1.3} were first proved by Kato-Yajima \cite{KaYa} for $m=1$ (i.e. Laplacian operator $-\Delta$) based on uniform resolvent estimates (i.e. the smooth perturbation method \cite{Kat}), also reproved by Ben-Artzi and Klainerman \cite{Ben-Kla} based on the spectral measure integral.
-For the higher-order cases $(-\Delta)^m$ ($m\ge 2$) and even fractional operator $(-\Delta)^\alpha$ ($\alpha>0$), the optimal global smoothing estimates \eqref{eq1.1} and \eqref{eq1.3} can be found in Ruzhansky and Sugimoto \cite{RuSu} and references therein.
+\item Furthermore, we would like to provide additional remarks on the Kato smoothing estimates discussed above.
+When \( V = 0 \) (i.e., \( H = (-\Delta)^m \)), local smoothing estimates like \eqref{eq1.4}, originally traced back to Kato \cite{Ka} for the KdV equation, were first proved by Constantin and Saut \cite{Con-Saut1} for general dispersive equations.
+These estimates were further studied by many other authors, including Ben-Artzi and Devinatz \cite{Ben-Dev}, and Kenig-Ponce-Vega \cite{KPV}.

+The global-in-time smoothing estimates \eqref{eq1.1} and \eqref{eq1.3} were first established by Kato and Yajima \cite{KaYa} for \( m = 1 \) (i.e., the Laplacian operator \( -\Delta \)) using uniform resolvent estimates, based on the smooth perturbation method \cite{Kat}.
+These results were also reproved by Ben-Artzi and Klainerman \cite{Ben-Kla} using the spectral measure integral.